You may think that you’re in control of your addiction, but it’ll only get worse and you’ll end up pushing away anyone that cares about you.

 However, the treatment benefits are not the only advantages to residential rehab.
 Each addiction treatment programme lasts for an initial 28 days, during which time you’ll get to know the staff and other residents.

-By living alongside peers with similar experiences our centre provides a supportive environment in which to recover.
+By living alongside peers with similar experiences our hospital provides a supportive environment in which to recover.
 You’ll also have access to a range of facilities and the peaceful grounds during your stay.

 It’s important to remember that recovery takes time and is dependant on your own personal circumstances, but most importantly that recovery can only take place if you’re fully committed to it.